The “pre-workout” category of bodybuilding and fitness supplements has completely exploded over the last few years.

 Mix your pre-workout ingredients with some Crystal Lite, MiO or juice and it’ll taste just fine.
 Many of them are in pill form anyway.

-And given that there are only a VERY small handful of pre-workout compounds even worth bothering with in the first place, I don’t see how “convenience” justifies the insane increase in price.
+And given that there are only a VERY small handful of pre-workout compounds even worth bothering with in the first place, I don’t see how “convenience” justifies the huge increase in price.

 Besides, if you buy your pre-workout ingredients separately it will allow you to experiment with different dosages, or modulate the potency if necessary depending on your mood, energy levels or on the specific type of workout you’re performing.